onflow/flow/docs/content/support/flow-port/index.md

  2. Click on 'Sign Up' if you need to create a new Flow Account.
  3. Click on Ledger.
  4. Follow the prompts on the screen.
 Plug in your Ledger device and open the Flow App.
  5. Click on Create an account.
-And follow the prompts on your ledger device.
+Follow the prompts on your ledger device.
  6. Once your account address is created, you will be automatically logged into Flow Port.

 ## Staking & Delegating